anycable/anycable-rails/docs/getting_started.md

 bin/rails g anycable:setup --postgres-signalling
 ```

-This generates the shared Postgres signalling migration and configures Rails broadcasting plus anycable-go pub/sub to use Postgres.
-Run the generated migration before starting anycable-go with contract validation enabled.
+This configures Rails broadcasting plus anycable-go pub/sub to use Postgres.
+anycable-go owns and ensures the required signalling schema on startup.

 ## Configuration